-December is a month of symbols.
+December is a month of celebrating and remembering, a month of symbols.
 Christmas stars and trees, festival food, coal and golden switches, saints’ days, ceremonial candles, long nights, remembrance, and gift giving.
 Let’s explore some of the holidays (past and present) celebrated each week during this wintery month.

-Let’s start at the beginning: the first week of December.
+We’ll start at the beginning: the first day of December.
 Note: I’m extending the week to include the first few days.

 World Aids Day

 I’m sure most of you have heard of Aids.
 Many of you have had friends or family affected by Aids.
-It’s important to remember this disease is not yet conquered, to re-dedicate ourselves to its eradication, and to remember all those stricken by this devastating illness.
+It’s important to remember this disease is not yet conquered.
+Let us re-dedicate ourselves to its eradication and to remembering all those stricken by this devastating illness.

 (public domain image)

 Did you know that in Alpine countries, Saint Nicholas has a devilish companion named Krampus?
 Krampus carries chunks of coal and bundles of birch branches (called ruten).
-He visits each town rattling his chains and punishing bad children the night before the Feast of Saint Nicholas begins.
+He visits each town rattling his chains and punishing bad children.
+HIs visits come the night before the Feast of Saint Nicholas.
 Some households keep a bundle of branches in a vase all year long to remind the children to behave.
-Krampus is believed to have started long ago as a pagan ritual and had its lost appeal to more modern folk.
-In recent years there has been increased interest in Krampus in the form of cards, tattoos, and parades.
+Krampus probably started long ago as a pagan ritual that has lost appeal to more modern folk.
+In recent years increased interest in Krampus shows up in the form of cards, tattoos, and parades.

 Saint Nicholas Day